xster/flutter-wiki/Tree-hygiene.md

 this failure mode!
 See [[Running and writing tests]] for more details.

+## Avoid "Revert "Revert "Revert "Revert "Fix foo"""" commit messages

+Please limit yourself to one "Revert" per commit message, otherwise we won't have any idea what is actually landing.
+Is it putting us back to where we were before?
+Is it adding new code?
+Is it a controversial new feature that actually caused a regression before but is now fixed (we hope)?

+Only use "Revert" if you are actually returning us to a known-good state.
+When you later revert the revert, just land the PR afresh with the original commit message, possibly updated with the information since collected (and ideally, including a link to the original PR and to the revert PR so that people can follow the breadcrumbs later).

 ## Handling breaking changes

 In general, we want to avoid making changes to Flutter and its dependencies